Key takeaways

 Step 3: PO Generation and Vendor Communication

-Once approved, the system generates a compliant PO with GST details, delivery terms, and payment schedules, then sends it to the vendor for digital acknowledgment.
+Once approved, the system generates a compliant PO with GST details, delivery terms, and payment schedules.
+It then sends it to the vendor for digital acknowledgment.
+For vendors above the e-invoicing threshold, the system validates GSTIN status before dispatch.

 Step 4: Goods Receipt and Three-Way Matching

-Upon receipt, your team logs the GRN. three way matching software compares the PO, GRN, and invoice, flagging quantity, price, or tax discrepancies immediately.
+Upon receipt, your team logs the GRN.
+Three way matching software compares the PO, GRN, and invoice.
+It flags quantity, price, or tax discrepancies immediately.
+In 2026, this includes verifying IRN, QR codes, and GSTR-2B alignment at line level.

 Step 5: Invoice Processing and Payment

 Matched invoices move to accounts payable.
-The system maps ledger accounts, posts entries to Tally or Zoho Books, and plans payments based on terms and cash flow using Payment schedules.
+The system maps ledger accounts, posts entries to Tally, and plans payments based on terms and cash flow.
+TDS is auto-deducted where applicable (2 percent for contracts above ₹2.5 lakhs under GST TDS rules).

 Step 6: Accounting Integration and Reporting